siraphopfufu/aws-waf-auto-generate-cloudformation/README.md

 ### Installation ⬇️

-The CloudFormation stack must be deployed in the same AWS account and region where a GuardDuty detector has been configured and your EC2 instances are running.
+The CloudFormation stack must be deployed in the AWS region us-east-1

 ```
 git clone https://github.com/siraphopfufu/aws-waf-auto-generate-cloudformation.git